Jagouris/flexagon/documentation.md

 >
 > __binderID:__ string, number or Object (optional)

 Clones the specified binder, all of its pages, and returns the object instance of the cloned binder.
+If the ID is already claimed by a different binder, then it will be given a unique ID.

 If __binderID__ isn't specified, then the function will be carried out on the parent binder (if there is one).
 </details>